-- 25. The State party should further develop and strengthen educational programmes, including in cooperation with NGOs, to ensure that all officials, including law enforcement and penitentiary personnel, are fully aware of the provisions of the Convention that reported breaches, including cases of sexual violence, will not be tolerated and will be investigated, and that offenders will be prosecuted.
+25. The State party should further develop and strengthen educational programmes, including in cooperation with NGOs, to ensure that all officials, including law enforcement and penitentiary personnel, are fully aware of the provisions of the Convention that reported breaches, including cases of sexual violence, will not be tolerated and will be investigated, and that offenders will be prosecuted.
 Furthermore, police and other relevant officials should receive training in witness interviewing, witness protection, forensic methods and evidence gathering and all relevant personnel should receive specific training on how to identify signs of torture and ill-treatment, including those officials who will investigate and document these cases.

 Such training should include the use of the Manual on Effective Investigation and Documentation of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (Istanbul Protocol).
 In addition, the State party should ensure that related professional codes of ethics and the importance of respecting such codes be made an integral part of training activities.
-Furthermore, the State party should assess the effectiveness and impact of its training/ educational programmes. - 26.
-The Committee underlines that it is the responsibility of the State to provide for redress to victims of torture and their families.
+Furthermore, the State party should assess the effectiveness and impact of its training/educational programmes.

+26. The Committee underlines that it is the responsibility of the State to provide for redress to victims of torture and their families.
 To this end, the State party should strengthen its efforts to provide these victims with redress, including fair and adequate compensation and as full rehabilitation as possible.
-The State party should further strengthen its efforts to improve the access to medical and psychological services for victims of torture, especially during and after imprisonment, and assure that they receive effective and prompt rehabilitation for victims of torture among health and social welfare professionals in order to increase referrals of these victims from the primary health-care system to specialized services; and increase the capacity of national health agencies in providing specialized rehabilitation services, based on recommended international standards, to victims of torture, including their family members, specifically in the field of mental health.
+The State party should further strengthen its efforts to improve the access to medical and psychological services for victims of torture, especially during and after imprisonment, and assure that they receive effective and prompt rehabilitation services; raise awareness on the consequences of torture and the need for rehabilitation for victims of torture among health and social welfare professionals in order to increase referrals of these victims from the primary health-care system to specialized services; and increase the capacity of national health agencies in providing specialized rehabilitation services, based on recommended international standards, to victims of torture, including their family members, specifically in the field of mental health.

-B. Prison conditions and detention
+VIII-B. Detention and Prison conditions

-118.60 Consider taking necessary measures to further improve prison conditions.
-(India)

-118.61 Take measures to avoid the use of excessive force and ensure that conditions of arrest and pre-trial detention match with international standards.
+- 118.60 Consider taking necessary measures to further improve prison conditions.
+(India) - 118.61 Take measures to avoid the use of excessive force and ensure that conditions of arrest and pre-trial detention match with international standards.
 (Belgium)